 At the beginning of 2020, we were just ramping up to organize our First Release screenings around the nation.
 Now with the COVID19 outbreak, that goal is clearly on hold.
 So we've created a way that people can watch this 56-minute film online using a password-protected Vimeo link.
 Our filmmaking team can be a part of an online Q&A by request.
 Want to experience Sweet Home Monteverde online with your group or community?
 Please contact us! email@example.com

-We're also making theatrical screening plans for later in 2020/2021, once it's safe to hold gatherings again.
+We're also making theatrical screening plans for 2021, once it's safe to hold gatherings again.
 If you have ideas about schools, community organizations, faith-based groups, or a festival that might like to screen it - either virtually or publicly once the virus clears - by all means let us know.
 We've produced a screening kit that will make it easy to bring the film to your community.
 We look forward to the day when we can again safely assemble and enjoy the film together.

 We'll continue the submission process for film festivals and PBS broadcast with hopes for a return to screenings in 2021.
 DVDs and streaming will be available at a later date.

 "It's totally intriguing to watch these Quakers from Alabama moving to Central America.
 More profoundly, it'll challenge students and anyone else who watches it to live the philosophy they profess."